Skip to main content

 Advancing fundamental knowledge of cancer biology

-AI methods are also being applied to advance knowledge about mechanisms of cancer initiation, progression, and metastasis.
+AI methods are being applied to advance knowledge about mechanisms of cancer initiation, progression, and metastasis.
 For example:

 • The body of scientific literature provides a vast resource of information and knowledge on cancer.
 Artificial intelligence experts are taking advantage of large language models to develop new computational tools to improve knowledge extraction from research publications.